mjbuckley/react-redux-todo-app/notes.md

 TODOS

-- Very basic mobile styling (mostly padding).
 - Change name on site, in package.json, and on github?
-- Add link on site to github repo
+- Fix way I'm adding github link (probably use flexbox).
+Also add an actual adress to link to.
 - Update readme.
 App is now more changed from tutorial.
 - Build this and have on github pages and link to in readme (remove PWA stuff first).
 - A few components/ etc. are no longer being used.
 Fine to keep around for reference but comment and explain why they are there.